Youth of Color Are Key to 2022 Midterms in Arizona

-- A diverse young population—potentially harmed by voting laws: Nearly a third of young Arizonans are people of color, with Latinos and Indigenous youth poised to have high electoral impact, but also disproportionately affected by restrictive voting laws.
+- A diverse young population—potentially harmed by voting laws: Latinos and Indigenous youth are poised to have high electoral impact, but also disproportionately affected by restrictive voting laws.

 - Youth vote choice critical in close elections: Young people in the state favored Joe Biden by a 31-point margin in 2020, a year in which the president won Arizona by less than half a percentage point and incumbent Senator Mark Kelly won by 2.4 points.

 Young Arizonans have been breaking their own turnout records in recent years.
 That means more youth than ever are on the voter rolls, which presents opportunities for campaigns and organizations to reach more young voters and continue expanding the electorate.
 In the recent presidential elections, youth turnout increased by 18 percentage points, from 33% in 2016 to 51% in 2020, despite challenges to voting caused by the pandemic and Arizona’s vote-by-mail policy.
 Unlike other states, Arizona did not automatically send voters ballots or ballot request forms in the mail in 2020, instead requiring voters to join the state’s Permanent Early Vote List (PEVL) to receive a mail-in ballot.
 In 2018, youth turnout in Arizona was 26%, a 16-point increase from 2014 (10%).